Graham Armfield's Aubergine pasta

 - When the onion becomes translucent and flexible, add the tinned tomatoes, tomato puree, lentils and garlic, and bring it to the boil.

 - Add the aubergine and if nescessary add some water so the aubergine is mostly submerged, then simmer gently and stir occasionally.

-- Meanwhile crush the coriander and cumin seeds with a mortar and pestle (or between two spoons), and add to the sauce along with the Marmite and peanut
+- Meanwhile crush the coriander and cumin seeds with a mortar and pestle (or between two spoons), and add to the sauce along with the Marmite and peanut butter.

 - When the aubergine and lentils are softening, bring another pan of water to the boil and cook the spaghetti according to packet instructions.